oroinc/platform/src/Oro/Bundle/PlatformBundle/README.md

 ## Optional Doctrine listeners ##

 Doctrine listeners can be a very slow processes.
-And during ron console command, you can disable this listeners.
+And during console command execution, you can disable this listeners.

 Each console command have additional option `disabled_listeners`.
 Using this option, you can disable some of doctrine listeners.